2020-08-31

 "And there's one more thing," says Jordis.
 "A woman is able to act humbly and swallow an insult where a man would get himself in trouble."

 "And she can generally appear harmless," adds Jenassa.
-"We keep winning battles because most men can't believe even four armed women could pose a serious threat."
+"We keep winning battles easily because most men can't believe even four armed women could pose a serious threat."

 Right.
 Another mystery solved.
 (Although I suppose I would have figured it out myself in due time.)
 Let's travel on.